Native artist sought for downtown Rapid City public art project

 This invitation is open to artists who generally work in 2-dimensional forms, as well as those who work in 3-D forms.
 Artists may propose 2-D designs that can be transferred to the stone/s through a sandblasting process.

 The application can be found on the online system Submittables under Main Street Square Medicine Wheel Bench Call.
-Applications close Jan.
-31, 2018.
+The extended application deadline is February 12th, 2018.
 The selected artist will be notified in February.
 Work may begin on site in June and must be completed by September 1, 2018.

 For more information about the project, please contact Mary Bordeaux, email@example.com, or Anna Huntington, firstname.lastname@example.org, at First Peoples Fund, 605-348-0324.